kmahyyg/tg-bot-dailylife/README.md

 I'm now a freshman in a university.
 In the past few years, I use ```@chinanet``` TG BOT which brought me a lot of happiness.
 We love checking express packages and make jokes on each other.

-However, It stopped working from when I don't know.
+However, It stopped working a few years ago.

 I'm trying to practice my programming ability and write this bot to enjoy myself.

 # Thanks

+@bennythink

 1. https://blog.nfz.moe/archives/how-to-write-beautiful-github-readme.html
 2. https://github.com/BennyThink/ExpressBot